(click on photos to enlarge)

 drinking glass, 16th century

-Especially during the 17th century mirros formed a large part of Venetian Murano production (they had been made since the early years of the 16th century).
+Especially during the 17th century mirros formed a large part of

 spiral bowl, 1895